ombulabs/blog/_posts/2018-09-13-refactoring-template-pattern.markdown

 end
 ```

 Looks good, right?
-If we ever need to create a new format, we just need to create a new concrete class, making this a perfect example of the Open/Closed Principle.
+If we ever need to create a new format, we just need to create a new concrete class, making this a perfect example of the [Open/Closed Principle](https://www.oodesign.com/open-close-principle.html).
 And by designing our code this way it will be easier and safer to change anything in the future.

 ## Conclusion
-The Template method is a powerful tool that every developer needs to have on the hand.
+The Template method is a powerful tool that every developer needs to have on hands.
 If you need to vary just a few methods or make them optional this pattern is a perfect solution.
 The template class should implement the skeleton, while the subclasses should implement the details in the way that it needs.

 I hope that this was useful for you.
 We will keep talking about principles and patterns here in our blog, so stay tuned!